unibas-tilics/tilics/articles/article-121-quine.md

 But once written, such a program (also called a ``Quine'') reproduces itself each time it is run, and this in turn is called a fixpoint.
-One could also call this the fixpoint of life, as any lifeform must master this trick.
+One could call this the fixpoint of life, because any lifeform must master this trick, including robots if they wanted to build themselves and become a lifeform.

 <!-- END BODY -->

 ![speech bubble](../images/image-121-quine.svg)